 Some card issuers charge a yearly fee for the use of a credit card.
 Some credit cards that usually have an annual fee are those with luxury perks, like rewards and travel cards.
 Annual fees typically start at $95, but sometimes issuers will waive the annual fee for the first year for new cardholders.

 The annual percentage rate, or APR, refers to the interest that will be applied to your credit account during a billing cycle.
 You’ll generally pay this interest if you carry a balance or pay a bill late.
 APRs are usually variable; they cover a certain range (for example, 15.99 percent to 22.99 percent) and are determined by the prime rate.

 Types of APRs that you may see are:

 - Balance transfer intro APR.
-Some cards offer new cardholders an intro APR of 0 percent for a select period of time (for example, 12 months) for balance transfers.
+Some cards offer new cardholders an intro APR of 0 percent for a select period (for example, 12 months) for balance transfers.

 - Penalty APR.
 Missed or returned payments are subject to a higher interest rate.

 A balance transfer is when you move debt from one account to another account.
 If you want to pay off debt, you may want to transfer your debt to a card with a lower interest rate, or better yet, a balance transfer credit card with a 0 percent intro APR offer.

 A cash advance is a loan you can take out against your credit card limit.
 Although it’s similar to taking cash out from an ATM with your debit card, a cash advance from your credit card is subject to both a high APR and transaction fees.